-Solar power technology is advancing everyday.
+Solar power technology is advancing every day.
 All over the world people are using renewable energy from the sun – from vertical solar on the sides of buildings, to panels floating on top of water.
 Engineers and even artists have created aesthetically pleasing and highly efficient ways to collect an abundance of solar energy.
-Here are some of our favorite unique applications of generating solar power.
+Here are some of our favorite creative applications of generating solar power.

 1. Solar Art

 For many years, solar panels came in one rectangular shape.
 Artists and engineers teamed together to create some innovative solar-powered sculptures that can be found around the world.
 Countries like Denmark, China, and the United States are showing their appreciation for solar energy with art.

 The Solar Flower

 SmartFlower has created a giant, high-tech flower that produces tons of power.
 Like solar trackers, the Solar Flower rests on a base that enables it to maximize solar production by turning its petals (made from solar panels) toward the sun.
 The petals also open and close according to the amount of sunlight that is available.
 The Solar Flower recently installed at the Benjamin Franklin Institute of Technology in Boston, is attracting students and gaining momentum for renewables and climate action among youth.

 Olafur Eliasson, a popular sculptor in Germany, is providing children around the world with free light.
 Little Sun is a small, lightweight, and wearable solar-powered lamp that’s designed to be an appealing but functional necklace.
 Eliasson calls it, “a work of art that works in life.”
 Its purpose is to help people who have little access to electricity since electricity is often scarce in developing countries.
 Some people in developing nations have access to kerosene lamps for lighting, but burning kerosene fuel emits toxins that can be damaging to human health.
 Little Sun provides people with a beautiful, healthy, and free way to access light.